7 Characters Arrow Rips From Batman and Spider-Man

 Laurel also bears similarities to fellow Batman character Barbara Gordon: both are daughter to the police leaders of their respective towns (Captain Quentin Lance and Commissioner Jim Gordon), and both fight crime behind a black mask (as Black Canary and Batgirl).

-Laurel eventually takes a vigilante role herself, while Rachel fought crime strictly within the courthouse.
+In her series, Laurel eventually takes a vigilante role herself, while Rachel fought crime strictly within the courthouse.

 3. Reluctant Head of Police